Diversity & Equality

 Who we are

-The D&E group in 2022-2023: Annemiek Stegehuis, Hélène Rouby, Jean-Arthur Olive, Hélène Lyon-Caen, Johanne Lebrun, Emilie Klein, Aglaé Jézéquel, Bertrand Guenet, Alessandra Giannini, Narimane Dorey, Carole Dalin
+The D&E group in 2024: Nelly Tiemagni Bergounhon, Annemiek Stegehuis, Hélène Rouby, Tjarda Roberts, Jean-Arthur Olive, Kim Moutard, Hélène Lyon-Caen, Johanne Lebrun Thauront, Emilie Klein, Aglaé Jézéquel, Bertrand Guenet, Alessandra Giannini, Carole Dalin

 At the start of the 2021 academic year, we wanted to take stock of situations of harassment and other violence (whether sexual, sexist or moral) within our walls.
 The first action of our working group was therefore to build a survey, shared by the department director, Laurent Bopp, on 12 February 2021, giving a one-month window to collect responses.